Omar-268/k8s-cluster-rescue/Kubelet Misconfigured/README.md

 # Scenario: Kubelet Misconfigured

 ## 📝 Problem Description
-Someone tried to improve the Kubelet on Node node01 , but broke it instead.
+Someone tried to improve the Kubelet on node01 , but broke it instead.

 When you check the Nodes status, you will find that node01 is in NotReady state.
 ```